behrica/clj-py-R-template/README.md

 clojure -Sdeps '{:deps {com.github.seancorfield/clj-new {:mvn/version "1.2.362"}}}' -M -m clj-new.create clj-py-r-template me/my-app
 ```

-2.Build and run Docker image, which starts a headless repl on port 12345 in a docker container
+2.Build and run Docker image, which starts a headless repl on port 12345
+in a docker container

 This assumes a Linux OS and bash as shell.
-It might be slidely different on other platforms or shell.
+It might be slightly different on
+other platforms or shell.